ULHPC/tutorials/tools/conda/README.md

 ### Exporting and importing environment specifications

-An important feature of Conda is that it allows you to version control you environment specifications, and recreate the environment on demand.
+An important feature of Conda is that it allows you to export and version control you environment specifications, and recreate the environment on demand.

 - A description of the software installed in the Conda environment can be exported on demand to a text file.
 - In turn, a specification file can be used to populate a new environment, in effect recreating the environment.